strvcom/nestjs-dataloader/readme.md

 ## Usage

-The core principle is that you work with Dataloaders by creating a Factory that creates those Dataloader instances.
-The Factory class is part of Nest's dependency injection which means it can use other components, like services, to deliver results.
+The core principle is that you work with Dataloaders by defining a Factory class that is responsible for creating those Dataloader instances.
+The Factory class is part of Nest's dependency injection which means it can use other injectable providers to produce results.

 ### Register the module

-In your app module, register the Dataloader module:
+In your app, or root module, register the Dataloader module.
+You only need to do this once in your Nest.js application.

 ```ts
 // app.module.ts